-The House is opened on occasion throughout the year for special events and exhibits and for our History Happy Hours.
+The house is also open on occasion for special events and exhibits and for our History Happy Hours.
 Public tours are given on CT Open House Day in early June and on the fourth Saturday in November, following Thanksgiving.
-Be sure to check our calendar for details.

 The Allis-Bushnell House Annex

-The long shed adjacent to the Allis-Bushnell driveway is its Annex, an intriguing repository for practical implements and tools of all kinds.
+The MHS Annex, along the Allis-Bushnell House driveway, is an intriguing repository for practical implements and tools of all kinds.
 Along with these artifacts is an exhibit about the history of shipbuilding in Madison during the height of the nineteenth-century maritime era.

 Important Visitor Information

-Groups and individuals are welcome to request tours by special appointment.
-The lower level of the house is accessible to all visitors; the upper level is closed to visitors.
+In addition to the public hours listed above, tours can be requested by special appointment.
 Parking is available in a small lot at the back of the house or along the small lane that parallels the Boston Post Road.
-The house and the back lawn may also be rented for parties, meetings, workshops, and special occasions.
-Please call well in advance to request rates and information.
+The house may also be rented for parties, meetings, workshops, and special occasions.
+Please call in advance to request rates and information.

 Curious about our Historic Paint Colors?